-- L.3.B.1 The summary procedure shall not be available in any case where the allegation relates to misconduct in an examination, or to the use of contract cheating, or where a previous allegation against the student has been upheld. - L.3.B.2 The summary procedure is available in cases where an allegation of an academic offence has been made against a student at Levels 3, 4 or Level 5 of an undergraduate programme or a student undertaking postgraduate activity which is not part of a full Masters Level programme, and which constitutes no more than 60 Level 7 credits. - L.3.B.3 At partner institutions, the summary procedure shall be conducted by the senior academic staff member with responsibility for higher education. - L.3.B.4 The student will be invited to attend an interview with the Head of School, or nominee, under the Summary Procedure. - L.3.B.5 If the student chooses to attend an interview (see Part U Audio Recordings of Meetings), then the Head of School will explain the allegation to the student.
-If the student chooses to not attend an interview, the matter will be dealt with under the full investigatory procedure. - L.3.B.6 If the student provides a satisfactory defence, then the Head of School will dismiss the allegation. - L.3.B.7 If the student admits the allegation, then the Head of School may impose L.2.1.ii, L.2.1.ii, or L.2.1.iii, as listed in the Penalties section.
+- L.3.B.1 The summary procedure shall not be available in any case where the allegation relates to misconduct in an examination, or to the use of contract cheating, or where a previous allegation against the student has been upheld. - L.3.B.2 The summary procedure is available in all cases where an allegation of an academic offence has been made against a student at all Levels of undergraduate and postgraduate study. - L.3.B.3 At partner institutions, the summary procedure shall be conducted by the senior academic staff member with responsibility for higher education. - L.3.B.4 The student will be invited to attend an interview with the Head of School, or nominee, under the Summary Procedure. - L.3.B.5 If the student chooses to attend an interview (see Part U Audio Recordings of Meetings), then the Head of School will explain the allegation to the student.
+If the student chooses to not attend an interview, the matter will be dealt with under the full investigatory procedure. - L.3.B.6 If the student provides a satisfactory defence, then the Head of School will dismiss the allegation. - L.3.B.7 If the student admits the allegation, then the Head of School may impose L.2.1.i, L.2.1.ii, or L.2.1.iii, as listed in the Penalties section.
 Reassessment entitlements as appropriate will be granted at the next available opportunity by the Board of Examiners. - L.3.B.8 If the student does not attend the interview, or neither admits the allegation nor offers a satisfactory defence, then the matter will be dealt with under the full investigatory procedure. - L.3.B.9 In all cases where the Summary Procedure results in a proven allegation, whatever penalty is applied, the School must formally record the outcome.